-Technology and Digital Media in the Early Years, which will be published in August by Routledge and the National Association for the Education of Young Children, offers a thought-provoking guide to the effective, appropriate, and intentional use of technology for those in early childhood settings.
+Technology and Digital Media in the Early Years, which was published by Routledge and the National Association for the Education of Young Children, offers a thought-provoking guide to the effective, appropriate, and intentional use of technology for those in early childhood settings.

 Donohue collected 17 chapters from experts who work at the intersection of child development, early learning, and children’s media.